viam-devrel/viamcodelabs/site/viamguides/src/workshop-air-monitoring/workshop-air-monitoring.md

 To power the Raspberry Pi, you can use the USB cord from earlier to continue providing power from your computer, or use a separate USB power supply.

 > aside negative
-> Make sure to use an appropriate 5V power supply to run the Raspberry Pi, so you don't damage the device.
+> Make sure you are using a 5V 5A (25W) power supply.
+USB boot is disabled by default [when connected to a 3A power supply](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#differences-on-raspberry-pi-5), so adequate amperage is required for the optimal performance of your Raspberry Pi 5.

 #### Set up your air filter